pooya1361/binogi/README.md

 ```
 # Attention
 The api-key should be provided by user either in the URL or in the app.
 You'll be guided in the app.
+You can also add the api-key in `.env` file